 To dive deep into all these songs we need to examine all chords, bass lines, licks and even the vocal melodies.

 This will not only teach you how to play them but also how to write similar songs and guitar parts, even how to improvise.

+Yes, there is complete TAB for everything single note played in the video lessons but that’s just the beginning.
 Alongside learning the songs you will also be learning all about modes, arpeggios and chord extensions.

 To get the most from these classic songs, take the advanced course.